From surfing to robots to checking out an infamous red-light district, here is our list of awesome things to do in Fukuoka.

 Robosquare was also relocated to the museum so head to the 5th floor to get a close look at some robots.

-- Admission: 500 yen for standard exhibits and 500 yen for the Dome Theatre.
+- Price: 500 yen for standard exhibits and 500 yen for the Dome Theatre.

 12) Watch a Baseball Game